 Small charities do not need to be audited unless the charity's governing document requires a review or audit.
-The audit of a medium or large charity must be conducted by a registered company auditor or an authorised audit company.
+The audit of a medium or large charity must be conducted by a registered company auditor or an audit firm.
 A review of a medium company can be conducted by a member of the Institute of Public Accountants, Chartered Accountants Australia and New Zealand or CPA Australia, in public practice.

-Co-operatives - NT
+Co-operatives - Victoria